 39. Stormwater Rebates

 Rebates and other incentive programs to reduce stormwater runoff are increasingly common among municipal and county governments.
 Some locations might even offer rebate checks to cover the cost of a rain barrel.

 40. Fly Fishing Lessons

-Take a free fly fishing class at most Orvis stores and dealers across the country on select dates in April, May and June.
+Take a free fly fishing class at most Orvis stores and dealers across the country on select dates throughout the summer.
 Once you complete the classes, you also receive a complimentary membership to fishing conservation organization Trout Unlimited, as well as special in-store offers on Orvis products — a $35 value.

 42. Audio Books